irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 **Friday: Arrival**
 * Arrival: I immediately noticed the diversity around me at the airport - so many different people and languages.
 A convenient 40 minute light rail ride later, I was already in the city.
-* Dinner: After meeting with my friend hosting me, we went to [Ginger & Scallion](https://maps.app.goo.gl/Qcgmcxf2Dfg27Pvr6).
+* Dinner: After meeting with the friend hosting me, we went to [Ginger & Scallion](https://maps.app.goo.gl/Qcgmcxf2Dfg27Pvr6).
 Cucumber salad was skippable (good but nothing special), chicken wings were great, and hainanese chicken rice was the star of the show.

 **Saturday: First Full Day**
-* Brunch: Classic dimsum at [Harbor City Restaurant](https://maps.app.goo.gl/XzMyyi9RqqnMnx2R8), and a fun time meeting my friend's friends.
+* Brunch: Dimsum at [Harbor City Restaurant](https://maps.app.goo.gl/XzMyyi9RqqnMnx2R8), and a fun time meeting my friend's friends.
 * REI: Bought some gear for our upcoming hike.
 The flagship store was huge and quite beautiful.
 * Catch-up: Met up with my former coworker and his family at an indoor kids' playground, then grabbed a quick dinner at [Café Hagen](https://maps.app.goo.gl/oZLkCwTYP3EwZ3rH8).
-It was lovely to meet his family for the first time, after working together remotely through the pandemic.
+It was lovely to meet his family for the first time, after working together remotely for many years through the pandemic.
 * Evening: Took a fun little [swing dance class](https://www.swingdancesct.com/) in Fremont.

 **Sunday: Mt.
 Rainier**